Balm Bench

 Cocoa butter is a triglyceride-rich fat built largely from stearic, palmitic, and oleic acids.
 That balance is what gives it a higher melting range than softer butters: enough saturated fat for firmness, enough oleic acid to let it soften and spread once it meets warm skin or beard hair.

 It is also well known for polymorphic crystallization, which means the fat can set in different crystal forms depending on how it is heated and cooled.
 That matters in the shop because poor cooling can leave graininess or uneven texture.
-In finished balms, its firmer, more occlusive-feeling surface film changes payoff and wear, while minor unsaponifiables influence color, aroma, and oxidation behavior.
+In finished balms, it leaves a firmer, more protective-feeling layer that changes how the balm spreads and lasts, while minor unsaponifiables influence color, aroma, and oxidation behavior.